BakirGracic/vaktija-plus/README.md

 # vaktija

+### Please note this app is not reliable for use, time calculations are incorrect!

 This project is a clone website of [Vaktija.ba](https://vaktija.ba)<br>
 This project uses an API (for prayer times) provided by [Vaktija.ba](https://vaktija.ba) on [this link](https://api.vaktija.ba/vaktija/v1)<br>
 No copyright violations were intended<br>